APPD AIMS (Advancing Inclusiveness in Medical Education Scholars) Program

 - Networking with APPD leadership and members

-- Paired with a faculty mentor outside of your institution who is a member of the URM in Peds GME learning community
+- Paired with a faculty mentor outside of your institution who is a member of the UIM Learning Community

-- Attend the Spring APPD meeting, including the URM in Peds GME learning community meeting during the conference
+- Attend the APPD Annual Spring Meeting, including the UIM Learning Community meeting during the conference

 The application process is web-based and requests:

-- 2nd year categorical pediatric resident or 3rd year resident in a combined pediatrics program in good standing at a residency program that is a member of APPD
+- 2nd year categorical pediatric resident or child neurology resident or 3rd year resident in a combined pediatrics program in good standing at a residency program that is a member of APPD

 - Underrepresented in medicine: as defined by the AAMC, “those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population”

-- Required to attend the pre-conference and spring APPD meeting
+- Required to attend the pre-conference and APPD Annual Spring Meeting

 - Complete online application